-In 2018, 124 new participants joined the MTW 5-year program and signed a FSS Contract of Participation.
-As of December 2018, there are 626 households in the MTW Self-Sufficiency program.
-All of the households participate in self-sufficiency activities, beginning with budgeting and savings classes as well as other fundamental activities to reach their yearly goals.
+In CY2019, 180 new participants joined the MTW 5-year program and majority of them signed an FSS Contract of Participation.
+As of December 2019, there are approximately 681 households in the MTW Self-Sufficiency Program.
+Although elderly/disabled households are not required to commit to an FSS contract, all of the households were invited to participate in self-sufficiency activities, beginning with budgeting and savings classes as well as other fundamental activities to reach their yearly goals.

-In CY2018, HACSM continued quarterly meetings with each participant in the Self-Sufficiency program, to support their progress and assist them to maintain their momentum towards success.
-During each quarterly meeting, the HACSM self-sufficiency coordinators coach and mentor all adults in the household in a variety of areas including but not limited to the following: 1) Education, 2) Asset building, 3) Employment, 4) Credit repair and credit building, 5) Citizenship, 6) Parenting, and 7) Health Services.
+HACSM conducts meetings several times a year with each participant in the Self-Sufficiency program, to support their progress and assist them to maintain their momentum towards success.
+During each meeting, the HACSM self-sufficiency coordinators coach and mentor all adults in the household in a variety of areas including but not limited to the following: 1) Education, 2) Asset building, 3) Employment, 4) Credit repair and credit building, 5) Citizenship, 6) Parenting, and 7) Health Services.

-Throughout the year, HACSM collaborated with the SMC Library System in the "Book Rich Environment" and "Campaign for Third-Grade Level Reading" initiatives.
-The collaboration included, in addition to the on-going encouragement to participate at the local libraries, three different events, in three areas of the County.
-Each event included free books and activities for the children, a deep sense of community, and the promotion of reading.
-To the right are pictures of the events.
+Throughout the year, HACSM collaborated with the San Mateo County Library System in the "Book Rich Environment" and "Campaign for Third-Grade Level Reading" initiatives.
+In addition to the on-going encouragement to participate at the local libraries, the collaboration included three different events.
+Each event included free books and activities for the children and parents.

-In October 2018, HACSM held its' Sixth Annual Housing & Resource Expo for all self-sufficiency households.
-Over 70 different partner organizations were present to share their unique mission and vision of success and to enroll families in their programs.
-Approximately 250 participants attended the event.
+In October 2019, HACSM held its' Seventh Annual Housing & Resource Expo for all self-sufficiency households.
+58 different partner organizations were present to share their unique mission and vision of success and to enroll families in their programs.
+Approximately 70 families attended the event.